ASendellPrice/IIB-rtd/docs/source/glossary.rst

       **Example usage:**
       *“A non-conformance was identified when a non-validated reference database was used for pathogen genome annotation.”*

+   **Ontological references:**

 .. dropdown:: Patient Safety

    Reduction of risk of unnecessary harm to patients to an acceptable minimum (ISO 15189).

    **Example usage:**
-   Patient safety is maintained by following validated protocols, including proper labeling and handling, and using appropriate controls to prevent incorrect results or sample mix-ups that could lead to misdiagnosis.
+   *“Patient safety is maintained by following validated protocols, including proper labeling and handling, and using appropriate controls to prevent incorrect results or sample mix-ups that could lead to misdiagnosis.”*

    .. admonition:: **💻 Bioinformatics translation**
       :class: tip